-As at June 30, 2020 and December 31, 2019, the Bank had no risk associated with asset prices with regard to its trading financial instruments, and so the VaR associated with this risk is zero.
+As at June 30, 2020, and December 31, 2019, the Group had no risk associated with asset prices with regard to its trading financial instruments, and so the VaR associated with this risk is zero.

-40. CAPITAL MANAGEMENT
+42. SHARE CAPITAL MANAGEMENT

-The Bank seeks a high financial solidity based on the maintenance of a capital adequacy ratio - the relationship between Eligible Equity Funds and risk-weighted assets.
-The policy for the distribution of results is conditioned by the maintenance of capital levels that allow the Group to sustain the development of its operations within its risk policy.
+The Group seeks high financial soundness embodied in maintaining a capital adequacy ratio - relationship between Eligible Own Funds and risk-weighted assets.
+The profit distribution policy is conditional on the maintenance of capital levels that allow the Group to sustain the performance of its operations within its risk policy.

-The Bank uses the mixed method for credit risk, namely the advanced method (IRB) for most credit segments and the standard method for manual operations, Banif portfolio and BAPOP portfolio.
-The Bank uses the standard method for calculating market risk.
-In June 2012, the Bank started using the standard method for the purpose of determining operational risk requirements, having used the basic indicator method until then.
+The Group uses the mixed method for the credit risk, in particular the advanced method (IRB) for most credit segments and the standard method for manual operations, Banif portfolio and BAPOP portfolio.
+The Group uses the standard method to calculate the market risk.
+In June 2012, the Group began using the standard method for the determination of the operational risk requirements, having till then used the basic indicator method.